Limekiller/moodle-block_openai_chat/README.md

 If a source of truth is provided, it will also be prepended to the transcript, similar to the below:
 ```
-Below is a list of questions and their answers:
+Below is a list of questions and their answers.
+Please use this information as reference for any relevant inquiries:

 Q: What color is the car?
 A: The car is blue